radroid/the-ascii-art-project/README.md

 git clone https://github.com/radroid/the-ascii-art-project.git
 ```

-2. Create a virtual environment in the auto-project-builder directory.
+**2. Create a virtual environment in the auto-project-builder directory.**
 ```bash
 cd the-ascii-art-project
 python3 -m venv virtual_env
 ```

-3. Activate environment and install the required modules.
+**3. Activate environment and install the required modules.**

 > *Note: check your python version by using `python --version`.*